axitthesiya/python-scripts-repository/README.md

 Usage Instructions
 Contributing

+Note :- "F"--> Folder of That Programe in repo....

 1. Character Case Identifier (1task.py)
 Takes input from the user, identifies the case of characters, and prints the ASCII code of the lowercase characters.
 2. Paragraph Editor (2task.py)